Android Development Using Kotlin: Streamline The Development Workflow

 - No More NullPointerExceptions (NPEs):

 NullPointerExceptions (NPE) has been one of the most common causes of app crash.
 Fixing the nullpointerexceptions and protecting your code using null checks is quite a time-consuming and daunting task for developers.
 But with Kotlin, NPE is a thing of past as null safety comes baked into the language’s type system.
 This lets you catch the NPEs during the compile time instead of the app crash at runtime.

-In summary, there are several other benefits of developing Android apps with Kotlin such as support for Lambda expressions, unchecked exceptions, and more.
+In summary, there are several other benefits of Kotlin for developing Android apps such as support for Lambda expressions, unchecked exceptions, and more.
 It is a sophisticated language as compared to Java and easier to understand and learn.